 As many of my colleagues, I use a tablet for editing my photos.

 By "tablet" I don't mean something like an iPad or similar.
-Mine is a Wacom, a black surface and a stylus replacing the mouse (or rather complementing it as both are working), more like a touch pad on a notebook, but far bigger and more precise, 60 cm wide as it goes across 4 of my 5 screens.
+Mine is a Wacom, a black surface and a stylus replacing the mouse (or rather complementing it as both are working).
+It's more like a touch pad on a notebook, but far bigger and more precise, 50 cm wide as it goes across 4 of my 5 screens.

-My computer runs Windows 10 and the latest Wacom drivers.
+My computer runs Windows 10, i7 CPU and 32 GB of RAM, and the latest Wacom drivers.
 It can be used via wireless as well as tethered connection.

-And that's the start of some issues.
-I can't tell if this happens to MAC users too, but combined wit a Windows Operating System, the wireless connection works rather patchy.
+And that's the start of things, the wireless.
+I can't tell if this happens to MAC users too, but combined with a Windows Operating System, the wireless connection works rather patchy.
 Means, the stylus actions sometime freeze, sometimes for the fracture of a second (which is annoying), sometimes for seconds or minutes (which makes work impossible).

 Coming from an IT background, I thought of driver issues etc, but found the culprit to be the wireless module itself.
-It gets obviously (even according to Wacom) interference from Bluetooth as well as WiFi routers phones and other RC devices everyone has around.
-The USB port the wireless receiver is connected to, seems not to be an issue.
-I got 6 USB buses on my mainboard, those problems occur even if I dedicate the fastest one just to the receiver.
+It gets obviously (even according to Wacom) interference from Bluetooth as well as WiFi routers, phones and other RC devices everyone has around.
+The USB port, the wireless receiver is connected to, seems not to be an issue.
+I got 6 USB buses on my mainboard, but those problems occur even if I dedicate the fastest one just to the receiver.

 This isn't great, but a good workaround is to just use it tethered.
-If I knew this before, I could have saver the 50-odd Dollar on top of the tablet.
+If I knew this before, I could have saved the 50-odd Dollar on top of the tablet.